samueldg/err-latex/README.md

 ## Commands

-- `!latex {expression}` — Render the expression in SVG and post the image back.
+- `!latex {expression}` — Render the expression in PNG and post the image back.

 ## Installation